Luzkan/smells/content/smells/conditional-complexity.md

 #### **Unnecessary Indirection**

-Most likely, there is a way to execute one method on a polymorphic class instead of switch case'ing.
+Most likely, there is a way to execute one method on a polymorphic class instead of switching cases.

 #### **Increased Test Complexity**